 - 2 tablespoons butter melted

 - Combine almond flour, coconut flour, sweetener, baking powder, and xanthan gum in medium bowl.

-- Whisk together butter, whipping cream, lemon juice, zest and egg in large bowl.
+- Whisk together butter, whipping cream, juice from the lemons, zest from lemons, and egg in large bowl.

 - Add dry mix to wet mix and combine until well blended.
 Spread into 2-4 quart slow cooker crock lined with aluminum foil or a liner.
 It is noted in the comments that acidic food shouldn't come in contact with aluminum foil so the liner is likely the best choice.

 - Combine all topping ingredients in bowl and pour over cake batter in crock.

 - Cover crock pot and cook on high setting about 2-3 hours or until toothpick inserted in center comes out clean.

 - Serve warm with fresh fruit and whipped cream, if desired.

 Low Carb Sweeteners | Keto Sweetener Conversion Chart

 Array ( [calories] => 347 [carbohydrates] => 10 [protein] => 7 [fat] => 32 [sodium] => 171 [fiber] => 5 [saturated_fat] => 15 [cholesterol] => 99 [potassium] => 127 [sugar] => 1 [vitamin_a] => 720 [vitamin_c] => 1 [calcium] => 107 [iron] => 1 )

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.